-Item Description Active Control Unit Active state - may be inactive for systems with two CCUs: Active (green) - O3bLink program is connected to the active CCU, which is in control of the satellites tracking.
+Item Description Active Control Unit Active state - may be inactive for systems with two CCUs: Active (green) - the active CCU is in control of the system.
 (The other CCU should be inactive.)
-Inactive (red) - O3bLink program is connected to inactive CCU, which doesn't control the satellites tracking.
+Inactive (red) - the other CCU should be in control of the system.
 GPS GPS Coordinates (longitude and latitude).
 Date and Time System clock.
 Used for time-stamping events.
 Handover countdown Count-down in seconds, to handover of operation to the next antenna defined in the configuration criteria.
 For example, handover between Ant1 and Ant2.
 Heading Compass heading